Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/Activity-Many-Time-Pad/Many_Time_Pad_Activity.md

 - Team up with 2-4 students to complete this activity.

-- Write a program, preferably in Rust, that finds the key to generate the plaintext from the provided cipher texts (consider the hints).
+- Write a program, preferably in Rust, that finds the key to generate the plaintext from the provided cipher texts (consider the hints).<br>
   The general steps are:

   1. Find the length of the longest input cipher text.
   1. Generate a key of that length.